axboe/fio/HOWTO.rst

 	For direct I/O, requests will only succeed if cache invalidation isn't required, file blocks are fully allocated and the disk request could be issued immediately.

+.. option:: fdp=bool : [io_uring_cmd]

+	Enable Flexible Data Placement mode for write commands.

+.. option:: fdp_pli=str : [io_uring_cmd]

+	Select which Placement ID Index/Indicies this job is allowed to use for writes.
+By default, the job will cycle through all available Placement IDs, so use this to isolate these identifiers to specific jobs.
+If you want fio to use placement identifier only at indices 0, 2 and 5 specify ``fdp_pli=0,2,5``.

 .. option:: cpuload=int : [cpuio]

 	Attempt to use the specified percentage of CPU cycles.
 This is a mandatory